mohitpai/journey-optimizer.en/help/using/reports/campaign-live-report.md

 +++

 ## SMS tab {#sms-live}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_sms_statistics"
+>title="SMS - Statistics"
+>abstract="The SMS Sending Statistics table summarizes essential data about your SMS messages such as Targeted or Delivered messages from the last 24 hours."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_sms_performance"
+>title="SMS - Performance by date"
+>abstract="The SMS Performance by Date widget provides key information from the last 24 hours about your messages through a graphical representation."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_sms_error_reasons"
+>title="SMS - Error reasons"
+>abstract="The SMS - Error Reasons graphs and table enable you to identify the specific errors that occurred in the last 24 hours during your delivery."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_sms_excluded_reasons"
+>title="SMS - Excluded reasons"
+>abstract="The Excluded Reasons graphs and table illustrate the various factors that led to user profiles, excluded from the targeted audience, not receiving the message in the last 24 hours."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_sms_bounces_reasons"
+>title="SMS - Bounces reasons"
+>abstract="The Bounces Reasons graphs and table contain the data available from the last 24 hours related to bounced messages."

 From your Campaign **[!UICONTROL Live report]**, the **[!UICONTROL SMS]** tab details the main information relative to the SMS deliveries sent in your campaign.